Where would content marketing be today without visual graphics like infographics, graphics, and images?

 It’s 30 times more likely to be read than an article, works phenomenally on social media, and is one of the most effective content types for obtaining backlinks.

-What content marketing jewel are we talking about?
+What visual marketing jewel are we talking about?
 You guessed it—infographics.

 Don’t let not having a designer on your team prevent you from producing infographics, especially when there’s Piktochart.

-With Piktochart, you have everything you need in one spot: templates, icons, graphs, images, maps, text formats (titles, subtitles, paragraphs, etc), and is a must-have for any content marketing agency.
+With Piktochart, you have everything you need in one spot to create beautiful marketing graphics: templates, icons, graphs, images, maps, text formats (titles, subtitles, paragraphs, etc), and is a must-have for any content marketing agency.

 Attractive data visualisation forms the soul of any good infographic, and Piktochart’s variety of ready-to-edit and ready-to-use graphics make it possible.

-Our favourite feature: How it’s all laid out in a way that makes designing simple and stress-free.
+Our favourite feature: How it’s all laid out in a way that makes creating graphics online simple and stress-free.
 Here’s what you can do with Piktochart:

 - Play around with the structure by sorting, copying, or adding blocks to your design.